wuxx/icesugar-pro/src/litex_linux/README.md

 https://github.com/litex-hub/linux-on-litex-vexriscv.git

 # how to build
 just pick a ECP5 type board and generate the verilog source files, enter the build directory and do some little modify of the Makefile and lpf file
+this project is borrowed from ULX3S board in linux-on-litex-vexriscv